hector4213/CineAssignment/README.md

 - Tool tips for other properties ex. (show more planet details on hover)
 - More icons!
 - Error feedback for user (show an error message if API cannot fetch) _Attempting to fetch /person/17_
+- Use @apply directive to clean up tailwindcss utility classes

 ## Technologies used